 Head of GLOBSEC Academy Centre

 #2 Slovakia & the Euro – More LOVE than HATE.
-Reflections on the 10th anniversary of the euro in Slovakia, 20th birthday of single currency, and the future of the eurozone
+Reflections on the 10th anniversary of the euro in Slovakia, the 20th birthday of the single currency, and the future of the eurozone

 Analyst, Co-Founder, INESS, Institute of Economic and Social Studies

 Head of Future of Europe Programme, GLOBSEC Policy Institute, Slovakia